Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 2. Supported reclined butterfly

-Here's how to do supported reclined butterfly:
+This pose is good for hip opening and spinal alignment.
+Here's how to do supported reclined Butterfly:

 • Place a bolster lengthways on your mat, then lay your back over it, allowing your head to drop down and rest on the ground.